Kalpa-Services/mmg-wp-plugin-docs/docs/getting-started/faqs.md

 Yes, an SSL certificate is required to ensure secure transmission of payment data from your website.

 ### How are customer payment details handled?
-Customer payment details are securely transmitted to MMG and are not stored on your WordPress site.
+Customers are redirected to a secure payment page hosted by MMG.
+Payment details are transmitted via HTTPS and are not stored on your WordPress site.
+See it in action [here](demo).

 ## Troubleshooting